Altinn/altinn-studio-docs/content/altinn-api/_index.md

 - Query instances for a given application according to status
 - Create an application instance
-- Submitt form data
+- Upload form data
 - Download form data
 - Confirm successful download
 - Change workflow state?

 ### Application Users

 A list of common tasks for an end user.

 - Create an application instance
-- Submitt form data
+- Upload form data
 - Download form data
 - Change workflow state
 - View status of an instance